danpaquette/danpaquette.github.io/src/jekyll/_posts/2018-07-01-build-your-brand-first-then-build-your-website.md

 <!--more-->

-While businesses understand to hold off on that next piece of collateral&mdash;that flashy brochure, new business card, or coffee mug&mdash;, they will without fail jump the gun on building their website before they've even decided on a color palette, let alone the entire brand.
+While businesses understand to hold off on that next piece of collateral&mdash;that flashy sellsheet, new business card, or coffee mug&mdash;, they will without fail jump the gun on building their website before they've even decided on a color palette, let alone the brand.

-Because websites utilize so much of what's in a company brand, marketing managers feel they can sidestep the process, save some money, and iron out the details later.
+Because websites utilize so much of what's in a company brand, marketing managers feel they can sidestep the process, save some money, and iron out the details later with creative work that was done on the website.

 I understand the urgency.
 Without a website, you're marketing department is stuck.
 That urge to save time & money and increase speed-to-market can be very seductive.
 Here's the facts: **brute-forcing a website without a brand will not do that for you, and you need to do your brand work first.**

-I have seen countless clients start the process with half-baked brand work, or with the assumption that myself, my designers, or worse, my frontend developers are going to fill in the holes within the scope of the website.
+I have seen countless clients start the process with half-baked brand work, or with the assumption that myself, the designers, or worse, the frontend developers are going to fill in the holes within the scope of the website.
 It won't happen, and I guarantee you'll be disappointed with the outcome.

 Now, I've gotten pretty good at identifying these clients early, and there's a few hallmarks: